chromium/chromium/docs/webui_build_configuration.md

 mojo_files_deps: List of Mojo targets that generate |mojo_files|.
 Must be
                  defined if |mojo_files| is defined.

+mojo_base_path: Specifies the directory under which Mojo files will be served at
+                runtime.
+Optional parameter.
+Defaults to the top level folder '.', which results in Mojo files being served from 'chrome://<webui_name>/foo.mojom-webui.js'.
+                Example: Passing 'mojom-webui' would result in Mojo files being served from
+                'chrome://<webui_name>/mojom-webui/foo.mojom-webui.js'.

 TypeScript (ts_library()) related params:
 ts_composite: See |composite| in ts_library().
 Defaults to false, optional.
 ts_out_dir: See |out_dir| in ts_library().
 Optional parameter, defaults